You are here: Home page > Transportation > Electric cars

 Chart: Why we still drive gasoline cars—in a nutshell.
 Kilo for kilo, gasoline can carry far more energy than batteries.
 Hydrogen is a much better energy carrier, but there are significant problems in making and storing it.
 Coal scores highly too, but it's dirty and impractical: steam cars disappeared long ago!

 Everyone who owns a cellphone or a laptop powered by lithium-ion technology will be fully aware that rechargeable batteries don't last more than a few years (even less if you treat them badly)—and they can fail with little or no warning.
 In an electric car, there are banks of batteries, not just one or two cells, so you're less at the mercy of a sudden failure and more likely to find a gradual deterioration in range with the same charging time.
 Since batteries are so expensive and remain the biggest questionmark in electric cars, manufacturers have done their best to reassure buyers with warranties of around 8–10 years (or 100,000–125,000 miles).
 Research by the US National Renewable Energy Laboratory (NREL) suggests current batteries could be made to last 15 years and a 2013 meeting of the American Chemical Society heard that batteries might well last 20 years, which is probably the maximum lifetime of most cars.
 If that sounds impressive and reassuring, bear in mind that many of us buy our cars secondhand (already several years old) and it's far from uncommon to drive around in a car that's 10 years old or even more.
-Another critical factor is that battery life depends on temperature: using rechargeable batteries in hotter climates (which includes states like Arizona and California, if experiences with the Nissan Leaf are anything to go by) can halve their lives.
+Another critical factor is that battery performance and health depends on temperature: using electric vehicles in very hot or cold climates can affect their battery life (and range).

 The only sensible answer about batteries comes from Jeff Cobb of HybridCars.com, whose excellent article How Long Will An Electric Car's Battery Last? reviewed all the evidence and concluded "Ultimately it is too soon to tell."